nyx-space/hifitime/README.md

 + UNIX

 Hifitime offers means to convert between time scales coarsely and precisely.
-The `Polynomials` structure allows description of the state of a Timescale with respect to a reference, as typically needed by precise applications or Timescale monitoring & maintenance.
+The `Polynomial` structure allows description of the state of a Timescale with respect to a reference, as typically needed by precise applications or Timescale monitoring & maintenance.

 ## Non-features